Monozukuri

-Monozukuri, or alternatively spelled Monodzukuri, literally means 'production' or 'making of things' in Japanese and is the Japanese term for 'manufacturing'.
-The broader meaning encompasses a synthesis of technological prowess, know-how and spirit of Japan's manufacturing practices.
-The spirit includes a sincere attitude towards production with pride, skill and dedication and the pursuit of innovation and perfection.
+Monozukuri (alternatively spelled monodzukuri, and literally meaning "production" or "making of things") is the Japanese term for manufacturing.
+The broader meaning encompasses a synthesis of technological prowess, know-how, and spirit of Japan's manufacturing practices.
+The spirit includes a sincere attitude towards production with pride, skill, and dedication and the pursuit of innovation and perfection.
 It is currently a buzzword in Japan and many Japanese people believe that monozukuri has led Japan to a dominant position in the world market.

 Overview

 The Japanese word monozukuri (ものづくり) is a combination of 'mono' meaning thing and 'zukuri' meaning the act of making.
 It simply means craftsmanship or manufacturing and has come to be used as a buzzword in industry and mass media to embody the Japanese spirit and history of manufacturing.
 It is a word of Japanese origin and has only recently, since the latter half of the 1990s, come to mean manufacturing and production.
 Its usage was popularized after the promulgation of the Basic Act on the Promotion of Core Manufacturing Technology on March 19, 1999.